brooknullsh/personal-site/notes/async-javascript.md

 ---
-title: Awaiting A Return Value In JavaScript
+title: Awaiting A Return Value
-subtitle: An idiot's overview of the Event Loop, Web APIs and queues.
+subtitle: An idiot's overview of the Event Loop, Web APIs and queues in JavaScript.
-published: 2025-05-13
+published: 2025-06-06
 ---

 Primarily, JavaScript is a single-threaded and synchronous language but there